SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Dow Inc. (NYSE: DOW)

 If you purchased or acquired Dow securities, and/or would like to discuss your legal rights and options please visit Dow Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

-According to the Complaint, defendants made misrepresentations concerning Dow's ability to mitigate macroeconomic and tariff-related headwinds, as well as to maintain the financial flexibility needed to support its lucrative dividend.
+According to the lawsuit, defendants made misrepresentations concerning Dow's ability to mitigate macroeconomic and tariff-related headwinds, as well as to maintain the financial flexibility needed to support its lucrative dividend.

 If you wish to serve as lead plaintiff for the Class, you must file papers by October 28, 2025.
 A lead plaintiff is a representative party acting on other class members’ behalf in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.